jensnesten/DNN-StatArb/README.md

                 self.position.close()

 ```
+Which under the desired market microstructure will give results like:

 From here, we introduce a simple scaling function that enables the model to scale non-linearly while maintaining the desired margin impact relative to current equity: